valdecar/wreath_products/README.md

 ##### Others
 There is also some useful functions in a file `sketch.txt` one can use for representations of groups.
+There is some useful methods to build the representation of a group in the `SageMath`  in a file `notebooks/representation.ipynb`.

 ##### References: